 7 – Cash method of accounting

 Cash accounting is the most straightforward method of accounting, where you only account for income when the money is received and expenses when they are paid.
-Thanks to the TCJA, qualifying C corporations with up to $25 million (for 2018) in average annual gross receipts may now use the cash method of accounting.
+Qualifying C corporations with up to $25 million in average annual gross receipts may now use the cash method of accounting.
 Previously, the gross receipts test was $5 million.

-Tax planning is a big part of managing your small business, so it’s important to understand how the changes from TCJA impact you.
+Tax planning is a big part of managing your small business, so it’s important to understand how tax law changes impact you.
 Connect with a trusted tax advisor to learn how your unique situation may be impacted.